 How is aortic stenosis treated?

-The treatment your child needs will depend on the severity of the stenosis.
+The treatment the child needs will depend on the severity of the stenosis.

-If it is only mild, your child may require regular supervision in an outpatient clinic.
+If it is only mild, the child may require regular supervision in an outpatient clinic.

 However, if it is severe enough to cause symptoms, treatment is likely to needed.
 This may be: